-Your rendezvous point sets the tone.
-If your group prefers a degree of independence, opt for a walkable city like San Francisco, New York, Chicago or Portland, where you can all follow your separate muses once the planned outings are done for the day.
-Pick a centrally located spot for lodging with coffee shops and restaurants in reach so people don't have to rely on the group (or the group's planner) to make every move.
+Your choice of destination will have a big impact on the experience, so think carefully about which setting will suit your group best.
+If your companions are the type who like their independence, for example, you may want a walkable city like San Francisco, New York, Chicago or Portland, where you can all go your own way once the planned outings are done for the day.
+For lodging, pick a centrally located spot with easy access to coffee shops and restaurants; that way, everyone can easily find what they need without having to rely on the group.

-The ultimate challenge, however, is planning a road trip.
-A few summers ago, parenting blogger Yashy Murphy drove from Dublin to the shores of southwestern Ireland with her husband, a toddler, her in-laws and two aunts.
-"Some people liked to sleep in, while others were early risers, so I made sure to plan morning activities and come back in time for lunch to meet the rest of the group," she recalls.
-Ireland was an excellent choice, because of the relatively short distances between stops, and the diversity of beautiful landscapes and historic sights.
+A road trip abroad can also be a crowd-pleaser — even if participants have different interests and sleep habits, according to parenting blogger Yashy Murphy, who once drove from Dublin to the shores of southwestern Ireland with her husband, their child, her in-laws and two aunts.
+"Some people liked to sleep in, while others were early risers, so I made sure to plan morning activities and come back in time for lunch to meet the rest of the group," Murphy says.
+Ireland was an excellent choice, she adds, because of the relatively short distances between stops and the diversity of beautiful landscapes and historic sights.

 Online tools and apps can streamline your planning.
 Instead of trying to pick a date over an unwieldly group chat or email chain, for example, send out a poll via Doodle.com, a free scheduler that can automatically pinpoint the group's preferred options.
 Sygic Travel Maps, a global app that compiles top sights, museums, restaurants, shops and more from travel editors and fellow travelers, is a helpful tool for creating itineraries.
 And the Splitwise app is an easy way to keep a running tab of who owes money to whom, with an option to settle the bills at the end of the trip.